Can pets eat Brussels Sprout?

 Description

 Brussels sprouts are compact green buds from a tall stalk in the cabbage family.
-They are sold fresh, frozen, shaved, and pre-trimmed, especially in fall and winter.
-They provide fiber, vitamin C, vitamin K, and folate, but large servings may cause gas or digestive discomfort.
+They're sold fresh, frozen, shaved, and pre-trimmed, mostly in fall and winter.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.